emcdona1/ocr_handwritten_labels/README.md

 # Handwriting Transcription for Herbarium Sheet Labels

-This project is designed to research possibilities for automated or semiautomated transcription of herbarium sheet labels (and all text), both handwritten and typed.
+This project is designed to research possibilities for automated or semi-automated transcription of herbarium sheet text, both handwritten and typed.
 ___
 ## Environment Setup
 1. Create a Python 3.8 virtual environment.
 For example, in Anaconda Terminal: